 Gather all of the inspiration photos that speak to you.
 The ones that stop you in your tracks.
 Honor them and stay true to them.
 Do what you love, no matter what other voices may lead you away.
 And then, be intentional about your choices.
 I like to tell planning couples to pick three adjectives that describe their wedding style, and then leverage every choice against those three words.
 If they don’t match up, do not be afraid to let them go.
 Have no regrets and do everything that you want to do!
 Don’t hold back and do not be afraid to go all out!

 Once you’ve got your planner, it’s time to book the next big item on your planning list: the venue.
 Pick a place that speaks to your three vision words and then check that it has all your logistical requirements.
 Think about your guest count, food quality, accessibility (for aging guests), and lighting!
 If you want a light and ethereal wedding, for instance, stay away from dark reception venues with distracting carpeting.
-Some of my favorite venues for the classically romantic couple are:
+Some of my favorite venues for the sophisticated and elegant couple are:

 Eolia Mansion at Harkness State Memorial

 Newport Mansions (Rosecliff)

 Decision Three: The Photographer

 Find the underlying quality in your inspiration photos, then find a photographer that embodies that style.
 You should always, always meet with your photographer to see if you connect.
 The emotions that they capture are only available if the energy is there, the way they see your day is through their eyes.
 I do not recommend selecting a photographer based on price, or what is included in their packages, or if you get more from one photographer than another.
 What matters is the stories they tell, the passion they bring, and the intuition that leads you to their work.